epigen/enrichment_analysis/README.md

 # 🚀 Features
 The five tools LOLA, GREAT, pycisTarget, RcisTarget and GSEApy (over-representation analysis (ORA) & preranked GSEA) are used for various enrichment analyses.
 Databases to be queried can be configured (see `./config/config.yaml`).
-All approaches statistically correct their results using the provided background region/gene sets.
+All approaches statistically correct their results using the provided background region/gene sets and multiple testing correction.
-- enrichment analysis methods
+- enrichment analysis methods sorted by input data type and analysis method
-    - **region set** (`\*.bed`)
+    - **genomic region set** (`\*.bed`)
         - [LOLA](http://bioconductor.org/packages/release/bioc/html/LOLA.html): Genomic Locus Overlap Enrichment Analysis is run locally using configured databases (`lola_databases`) taken from [LOLA Region Databases](https://databio.org/regiondb) or custom created using these [instructions](https://databio.org/regiondb#:~:text=Build%20your%20own%20custom%20database)
         - [GREAT](https://doi.org/10.1371/journal.pcbi.1010378) using [rGREAT](http://bioconductor.org/packages/release/bioc/html/rGREAT.html): Genomic Regions Enrichment of Annotations Tool runs locally using configured databases (`local_databases`), additional resources are downloaded automatically during the analysis.
         - [pycisTarget](https://pycistarget.readthedocs.io/en/latest/): Motif enrichment analysis in region sets to identify high confidence transcription factor (TF) cistromes is run locally using configured databases (`pycistarget_parameters:databases`) from the [cisTarget resources](https://resources.aertslab.org/cistarget/).
     - **gene set** (`\*.txt`) over-representation analysis (ORA_GSEApy)
         - [GSEApy](https://gseapy.readthedocs.io/en/latest/) enrich() function performs Fisher’s exact test (i.e., hypergeoemtric test) and is run locally using configured databases (`local_databases`).
         - [RcisTarget](https://www.bioconductor.org/packages/release/bioc/html/RcisTarget.html): Motif enrichment analysis in gene sets to identify high confidence transcription factor (TF) cistromes is run locally using configured databases (`Rcistarget_parameters:databases`) from the [cisTarget resources](https://resources.aertslab.org/cistarget/).
-    - **region-based gene set** (`\*.bed`) over-representation analysis (ORA_GSEApy) & TFBS motif enrichment analysis (RcisTarget)
+    - **genomic region-based gene set** (`\*.bed`) over-representation analysis (ORA_GSEApy) & TFBS motif enrichment analysis (RcisTarget)
         - region-gene associations for each query and background region set are obtained using (r)GREAT, without accounting for background for improved performance and more genes.
 Correction for background is anyway included in the gene-based analyses downstream.
-        - they are used for a complementary ORA using GSEApy and TFBS motif enrichment analysis using RcisTarget.
+        - they are used for a complementary ORA using GSEApy and TFBS motif enrichment analysis using RcisTarget, but do not replace the dedicated region-based analysis tools
         - thereby an additional enrichment perspective for region sets can be gained through association to genes by querying the same and/or more databases, that are not supported/provided by region-based tools.
     - **preranked gene set** (`\*.csv`) enrichment analysis (preranked_GSEApy)
         - [GSEApy](https://gseapy.readthedocs.io/en/latest/) prerank() function performs [preranked GSEA](https://doi.org/10.1073/pnas.0506580102) and is run locally using configured databases (`local_databases`).